 The parliament of Hungary is called the National Assembly (Országgyűlés).
 The National Assembly holds its plenary sessions and committee meetings at the Hungarian Parliament Building located in Budapest.

 There are 199 National Assembly representatives.
 National Assembly elections are held every four years in the months of April or May (see National Assembly election system).
-The most recent National Assembly election was held on April 6, 2014 (see 2014 National Assembly Election).
+The most recent National Assembly election was held on April 8, 2018 (see 2018 National Assembly election).

-Nine parties currently seat representatives in the National Assembly: governing parties Fidesz with 114 representatives and the Christian Democratic People’s Party with 17 representatives; opposition parties the Hungarian Socialist Party with 29 representatives, Jobbik with 24 representatives, Politics Can Be Different with five representatives, the Democratic Coalition with four representatives, Together 2014 with two representatives and Dialogue for Hungary and the Hungarian Liberal Party with one representative each.
+Eight parties currently seat representatives in the National Assembly: governing parties Fidesz and the Christian Democratic People’s Party and opposition parties Jobbik, the Hungarian Socialist Party, the Democratic Coalition, Politics Can Be Different, Dialogue for Hungary and Together.

 Fidesz founding member László Kövér has served as the speaker (chairman) of the National Assembly since August 2010.
 The speaker presides over plenary sessions of the National Assembly and represents the legislature at official ceremonies and other events.